 All metals have a breaking point, which is why it’s important to become very familiar with whatever alloy you choose to work with.
 As you get to know your chosen wire, you’ll learn to feel when the wire is nearing its breaking point.
 You can only harden wire up to that point, and then it quickly becomes brittle.
 Overworked jewelry wire will break under the slightest pressure.

-You can use this fact to your advantage, as I do when I want to remove excess weaving wire.
+You can use this fact to your advantage, as I do when I want to finish weaving wires cleanly.
 Trimming weaving wire with wire cutters often leaves a sharp point just above the surface of your weave.
-Those points are sometimes difficult to tuck in with a tool if they’re in a very tight space.
-Breaking the weaving wire, on the other hand, leaves that point either flush with or just below the surface of your weave.
-This is why I recommend breaking your weaving wire instead of trimming it in my tutorials.
+And those points are sometimes difficult to tuck in with a tool if they’re in a very tight space.
+Breaking your weaving wire, on the other hand, leaves that point either flush with or just below the surface of your weave.
+And that’s why I recommend breaking your weaving wire instead of trimming it in my tutorials.

 Annealing Jewelry Wire

 Here’s another potential area for confusion for new wire weavers.
 You take a piece of 16ga half-hard wire and ball the end of the wire up with your torch.
 But now your wire is super soft and bendy on the end with the ball.
 The rest of the wire is noticeably softer as well.
 What happened?

 You just annealed your half-hard wire and returned it to a dead soft hardness.
 Annealing is a metallurgical process that can either soften or harden a metal, depending on how (and for how long) you apply heat.
 For our purposes, however, think of annealing as a means to soften hard metals.